Can you Evict a Tenant if you Sell your House 🏠 in Los Angeles, California

 Selling a Los Angeles house with renters could be difficult and require close attention to legal processes and tenant rights.
 Knowledge is crucial as California landlord-tenant laws control eviction and notification periods.

-Landlords have to notify tenants 30 or 60 days to vacate depending on the lease agreement and tenancy length in order to start eviction actions.
+Landlords must notify tenants 30 or 60 days before vacating, depending on the lease agreement and tenancy length, to start eviction actions.
 Open communication with tenants facilitates the relocation.

 Understanding Tenant Rights in Los Angeles Real Estate